Six Point Yearly Eye Checkup

 Also known as eye pressure check, glaucoma is ranked as one of the leading causes of vision impairment in the world.
 It happens when the pressure in the eye becomes too high and damages the optic nerves leading to vision loss.
 Most people have no initial symptoms of chronic glaucoma, but you can develop peripheral vision loss, headaches, blurred vision, difficulty adapting to darkness and halos around lights.
 The best way to prevent is through early diagnosis and treatment.

-Cataract is ranked the leading cause of blindness in the world.
+Cataracts are ranked as the leading cause of blindness in the world.
 A cataract occurs when the lens becomes frosty or cloudy, usually caused by aging.
 If left untreated, the person will eventually become blind.
 Early detection with modern cataract surgery and multifocal lens will restore your vision.

 The optic nerve is the part of the eye that carries stimuli from the rods and cones to the brain.
-Problems such as inflammation (Optic Neuritis), tumors and swelling can lead to symptoms such as blurred vision, loss of color vision, floaters, headache, eye pain or discomfort, nausea and vision loss.
+Problems such as inflammation (Optic Neuritis), tumours and swelling can lead to symptoms such as blurred vision, loss of colour vision, floaters, headache, eye pain or discomfort, nausea and vision loss.